 Symptoms are divided into day- and night-time symptoms (essentially cough and wheeze).
 Asthma attacks are typically episodic.
 The intervals between the attacks may be days, months or even years.
 For severe asthmatics, however, attacks can take place on a daily basis.

-Grade 1 is the mildest grade (known as mild intermittent asthma) and grade 4 the most severe.
-Grades 2, 3 and 4 are classified as chronic or persistent asthma.
+Grade one is the mildest grade (known as mild intermittent asthma) and grade four the most severe.
+Grades two, three and four are classified as chronic or persistent asthma.
 The doctor will assign you to the most severe grade in which any feature occurs.